dchambers6222/healthmine-assessment/docs/deployment.md

 aws cloudformation delete-stack --stack-name healthmine-webapp
 ```

-**Note:** This will delete all resources created by the stack, including the RDS instance and S3 bucket.
-The RDS instance will create a final snapshot before deletion as configured in the template.
+**Note:** Because this will delete all resources created by the stack, including the RDS instance and S3 bucket, the RDS instance will create a final snapshot before deletion (as configured in the template).
+This will have to be removed after as well.